Title: Master of Arts

 The last semester: Thesis Writing Seminar and MA Thesis

 After the students have finished their research project, they write their Research MA Thesis.
-The process of writing is supported by a “Thesis Seminar” which is offered bi-weekly.
+The process of writing is supported by a “Thesis Seminar” which is obligatory and offered bi-weekly.
 Students present their research during this seminar and discuss relevant issues with their peers.

 ||(Core) Elective Course (≤ 10 ec)